-8. Race procedures for Team races
+8. Race Procedures for Team Races

 8.1.
-Technical competition Equipment of Competitors (Rule 256)
+Technical Competition Equipment of Competitors (Rule 256)

-- Transponders for timekeeping must be worn by Competitors; - For Team Pursuit races Skater No.1 in the team shall wear white armbands with No1, Skater No.2 shall wear red armbands with No2, Skater No.3 shall wear yellow armbands with No3, Skater No.4 shall wear blue armbands with No4; - For Team Sprint races each Skater shall wear different identification defining their role in the race.
-Skater No.1 in the team shall wear white armbands with No1, Skater No.2 shall wear red armbands with No2, Skater No.3 shall wear yellow armbands with No3, Skater No.4 (in the case of 4 Skaters in the team) shall wear blue armbands with No4; - Rule 279 applies; - At the discretion of the Referee, helmet covers may be used for identification of the Skaters in each Team instead of armbands.
+- Transponders for timekeeping must be worn by Competitors. - For Team Pursuit races Skater No.1 in the team shall wear white armbands with No1, Skater No.2 shall wear red armbands with No2, Skater No.3 shall wear yellow armbands with No3, Skater No.4 shall wear blue armbands with No4. - For Team Sprint races each Skater shall wear different identification defining their role in the race.
+Skater No.1 in the team shall wear white armbands with No1, Skater No.2 shall wear red armbands with No2, Skater No.3 shall wear yellow armbands with No3, Skater No.4 (in the case of 4 Skaters in the team) shall wear blue armbands with No4. - For Mixed Gender Relay races for each heat, each team shall wear different identification means during the race: helmet covers, arm bands or bibs: - Team 1: Shall wear helmet covers with #1 or white arm band; - Team 2: Shall wear helmet covers with #2 or red arm band and so on. - Rule 279 applies.

+• At the discretion of the Referee, helmet covers may be used for identification of the Skaters in each Team for Team Pursuit and Team Sprint instead of armbands.

 8.2.
-Preparation of the races
+Preparation of the Races for Team Pursuit and Team Sprint

 - Only the two competing teams (or one if there is only one team racing) are allowed on the ice during a race.
-All non-competing teams will remain in or near their ON/OFF ICE preparation areas in the infield; - Teams will be allowed to enter the ice from their preparation area after the conclusion of the previous heat.
+All non-competing teams will remain in or near their ON/OFF ICE preparation areas in the infield. - Teams will be allowed to enter the ice from their preparation area after the conclusion of the previous heat.
 In the case of the first heat, the teams will be instructed when to enter the ice (approximately one minute before the start time).
-The teams shall move directly from their preparation area to their respective start lines; - To enter the ice, Skaters use the designated ON/OFF ICE area.
+The teams shall move directly from their preparation area to their respective start lines. - To enter the ice, Skaters use the designated ON/OFF ICE area.
 Skaters will have approximately 50m from entering the ice to the starting line.
-A countdown clock may be used to inform the Skaters when to appear at the start; - To exit the ice, Skaters use the designated ON/OFF ICE area.
-After the finish of the race the Skaters will have approximately 350m to exit the ice; - For Team Pursuit races, coaches are not allowed to pass through the starting area during the starting procedure (after the "go to the start" command) OR through the finishing area while the competing teams pass through the finishing area on the final lap.
+A countdown clock may be used to inform the Skaters when to appear at the start. - To exit the ice, Skaters use the designated ON/OFF ICE area.
+After the finish of the race the Skaters will have approximately 350m to exit the ice. - For Team Pursuit races, coaches are not allowed to pass through the starting area during the starting procedure (after the "go to the start" command) OR through the finishing area while the competing teams pass through the finishing area on the final lap.
 Coaches must stay 20m away from both the Starter and starting line during the starting procedure.
 The coaches will enter and exit the ice in the same locations as the Skaters.
-After the race the coaches will move directly from their coaching area to their respective exit area; - For Team Sprint races coaches are not allowed in the coaches' area.
+After the race the coaches will move directly from their coaching area to their respective exit area. - For Team Sprint races coaches are not allowed in the coaches' area.